bobbylight/random-acts-of-kinase/README.md

 ./gradlew makeAwsArchive
 eb deploy --label "something"
 ```

+## Utilities

+The `util` folder contains shell scripts to do mundane tasks.
+For these scripts
+to run you'll need to create a file named `env.sh` from the `env.sh.orig` template
+file with connection info for a database containing the SGC data.

+### Creating SVG images for compounds from SMILES strings
+The SVG images of compounds used by the application are generated from their
+SMILES strings.
+Generate them by running `./create-smiles-svgs.sh`.
+You'll
+need to have `psql` on your `PATH` or this script will fail silently.
+This
+script is run as part of `./gradlew build` so you typically don't need to
+run it directly.

+### Exporting data from our database into CSV files
+To back up the database into CSV files, you can run `./export-to-csv.sh`.

 ## Updating the AWS database
 We won't have to keep doing this once we have the data exported in a format we like...